Gambling Policy 2020-2024

 Pokies in Kingston

-The 2017/18 gaming machine data for Kingston reveals that:
+The 2019/2020 electronic gaming machine data for Kingston reveals that:

-- City of Kingston is ranked 9 of 70 local governments for poker machine losses in Victoria
+- City of Kingston is ranked 10 of 70 local governments for highest poker machine losses in Victoria

-Download further information about pokies in Kingston form the related information box.
-Or you can visit the Gambling Information Resource Office for information about gambling and its regulation in Victoria.
+Download further information about pokies in Kingston from the related information box or visit the Gambling Information Resource Office for information about gambling and its regulation in Victoria.